 Zemeckis was walking across the set when he spotted two bikers hanging out with two nuns.
 He immediately summoned the camera crew and they shot a scene with the bikers walking up and taking hot dogs away from the nuns and the nuns retaliated by grabbing their beers and slamming them down.
 Normally, production assistants pour out the beer and replace it with water, but, the nuns slammed down actual Coors beer and promptly spit it out.
 Columbia execs nixed the scene because one of them was a devout Catholic.

 The trivia item below may give away important plot points.

 Jack Warden initially rejected the role of Roy Fuchs.
-Later, Robert Zemeckis and Bob Gale were told by an acquaintance that an actor liked to play dead and perform two roles in the same film.
-Gale and Zemeckis then offered the movie to Warden again with these stipulations, and he accepted.
+Later, Robert Zemeckis and Bob Gale were told by an acquaintance that actors like roles in which they can either act drunk, play dead or perform multiple roles in the same film.
+Gale and Zemeckis then offered the additional role of Luke to Warden, which gave him the chance to play 2 roles AND play dead, and he accepted.